 Visit salem.org for more information on handicapped vacations for visitors with special needs and to request a visitor guide that identifies all of Salem's wheelchair accessible attractions, museums, restaurants, shops and tours.

-Special Needs Group offers scooter rental, powerchair rental, oxygen equipment rental, and wheelchair rental in Salem, MA, as well as in Boston.
+Special Needs Group offers a variety of Salem Massachusetts rentals including scooters, powerchairs, oxygen equipment, and wheelchair rentals in Salem, MA, as well as in Boston.
 Call your travel agent to order your equipment today!

 Interesting Fact: Nathaniel Hawthorne was born "Nathaniel Hathorne" but changed his name to disassociate himself from his ancestor John Hathorne, a judge at the Salem Witch trials.